From trustees and registration to your first fundraiser, how do you start a charity? Create your action plan with our complete guide.

 Download your free in-depth guide on how to set up a charity.
 Get instant access to expert hints and tips in the click of a few buttons.

 The tips below apply to startup charities in England and Wales.
-There are different rules for charities and Scotland and Northern Ireland, so be sure to check the Scottish Charity Regulator (OSCR) and the Charity Commission for Northern Ireland, depending on where you’re based.
+There are different rules for setting up a charity in Scotland and Northern Ireland, so be sure to check the Scottish Charity Regulator (OSCR) and the Charity Commission for Northern Ireland, depending on where you’re based.

 Gov.uk sets out six key steps for setting up your charity.
 And because a charity, just like a business, carries risk for everyone involved, it’s important to put the effort in with your set-up.

-Cutting corners can easily lead to legal issues, tax problems and undeserved headaches.
-After all, you’ve set up your charity with good intentions.
-The last thing you need is an argument with HMRC, so check off the following and get advice wherever you need it.
+Cutting corners can lead to legal issues and tax problems, so check off the following steps and get advice wherever you need it.

 Charity trustees share ultimate responsibility for governing the charity, directing how it’s managed and run.

-You’ll usually need at least three, and gov.uk have a good hub page giving you all the tools you need to recruit your trustees properly.
+You’ll usually need at least three, and the government has a good hub page giving you all the tools you need to recruit your trustees properly.

-There are lots of stipulations around naming your charity, some less obvious than others.
-It makes sense not to use offensive words or acronyms, of course, but did you know that, to use ‘charity’ in the name, you’ll probably need approval from the Charity Commission?
+There are lots of rules around naming your charity, some less obvious than others.
+For example, it’s likely you’ll need approval from the Charity Commission to use ‘charity’ in your name.

 Use gov.uk’s pointers to pin down your name (there’s a link to the charities register to check what’s already taken).

-Gov.uk lists four common charity structures on its hub page, along with lots of guidance for what you’ll need and how to apply.
+Find out more about charity structures on the government’s hub page, along with guidance on what you’ll need and how to apply.

 From a cake sale in your kids’ school hall to a full-blown Arctic trek, you can get as creative as you like with your fundraising ideas.